ShimotsukiHaruka/Atlas/Humanities/Buffett-Business/Business 1.4.1.md

 | **Banks and other lenders** | To be repaid promptly and on time.<br>To charge excessive interest rates or to withdraw loans without a reasonable period of notice. | Not to charge excessive interest rates or to withdraw loans without a reasonable period of notice.|
 | **The local community** | To live in an area that is free from excessive noise or other forms of pollution.<br>To have a say in decisions which impact the local community.<br>To benefit from employment. | To cooperate with the business in its daily activities. |
 ---
-## The Shareholder Concept
-As we have seen, businesses have certain legal responsibilities to their stakeholders.
-For example, there are laws controlling the ways in which businesses can promote their products and, for food manufacturers, the ingredients that can be used.
-Some businesses simply do what they have to by law and no more.
-They focus mainly on rewarding their owners.
-They will pay employees what they need to get the job done, but do not think they have any more responsibilities other than this.
-They will try to get the lowest price for supplies, perhaps by threatening to use different suppliers and bargaining hard.
-They will pay governments the taxes they have to but will not think they have any obligation to invest more in their region or country.
-This approach which regards rewarding owners as the key business objective is known as the shareholder concept.

----
 ## Vocabulary
 + Promotion
 + Pay back the loan